Rollout Strategy

 Rolling update is vital to online services with zero downtime.
 For LLM inference services, this is particularly important, which helps to mitigate stockout.
 Two different configurations are supported in LWS, maxUnavailable and maxSurge:

 • MaxUnavailable: Indicates how many replicas are allowed to be unavailable during the update, the unavailable number is based on the spec.replicas.
 Defaults to 1.
+Note that only values >= 1 are supported.

 • MaxSurge: Indicates how many extra replicas can be deployed during the update.
 Defaults to 0.